sympa-community/gpldoc/man/sympa_config.5.md

     list (`config`), domain (`robot.conf`), site (`sympa.conf`)

+The same as "spam\_protection", but restricted to the web archive.

+In addition to it:

-Idem spam\_protection is provided but it can be used only for web archives.
-Access requires a cookie, and users must submit a small form in order to receive a cookie before browsing the archives.
-This blocks all robot, even google and co.
+cookie: users must submit a small form in order to receive a cookie before browsing the web archive.

+concealed: e-mail addresses will never be displayed.

 ## Bounces